HussainAther/philosophy/neuro/comptheory.md

 Chauvinism is the problem that a theory withholds attributing mentality to systems that seem to possess it.
 Block argued type physicalism falls to chauvinism because it's the view that mental state types are equivalent to physical state types.

-We may talk about the mental state of pain casued by sitting on a tack that causes behaviors such as loud cries and other mental states such as anger.
-We define these functional defintions (of analytic functionalism) using causal roles that are analytic and a priori truths about the other mental states alongside their propositional attitude.
+We may talk about the mental state of pain caused by sitting on a tack that causes behaviors such as loud cries and other mental states such as anger.
+We define these functional definitions (of analytic functionalism) using causal roles that are analytic and a priori truths about the other mental states alongside their propositional attitude.
 Identities are necessary and not subject to empirical observation.
 Psychofunctinoalism, on the other hand, uses empirical observation (in an posteriori manner) and experimentation to determine which mental state terms and concepts are contingent to their observations.